herotechcourse/kotlin-racingcar-precourse/README.md

   - Prompt user for the number of rounds
   - Exception handling:
     - Input is zero or negative
-    - Non-numeric input
+    - Non-numeric input (blank, non-Integer value)
-    - No input provided
   - On any invalid data input, throw `IllegalArgumentException` and terminate

 - **Random Move Logic**